-A young man sitting alone on a wooden dock by the water, reflecting a moment of solitude for the "how to deal with loneliness" blog.
+Young man sitting alone on a wooden dock by the water, reflecting quietly with a city skyline in the background.

 Recognising Loneliness